caturandi-labs/caturandi-labs/README.md

 I'm a software engineer based in Indonesia the great archipelagos 🇮🇩 with 6 years of experience in architecture design, engineering, and programming.

-- 🔭 I’m currently working on GRTech Sdn.
+- 🔭 I’m currently working at GRTech Sdn.
 Bhd
-- ⚡ Fun fact: Productive Developer 😜

 ### ☎️ Contact information